DJDonatoFIT/WD-DiorPerfume/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- What is the project - This DIOR website is the Final Project for Web Design.
+We are tasked to do a website that follows the theme assigned to our group.
-- Whats the purpose
+- Whats the purpose - The purpose of this project is to exhibit all the learnings from the very first module up to the last module.
+In short, culmination of the whole course.
-- What are key components
+- What are key components - MultiPage Website/Single Page Website
-- What technology used and how it is used
+- What technology used and how it is used - In this project, it used HTML, CSS, and JavaScript.

 ### Key Components
 <!-- TODO: List of Key Components -->